Title of statistical activity: Government finance

 The revision principles agreed between producers of official statistics on government finance, national accounts and external statistics, which are in line with the principles of the revision policy recommended by the European Commission and the European Central Bank, are published on the web site of Eesti Pank: http://statistika.eestipank.ee/failid/mbo/pohimotted_eng.html

 17.2.
 Data revision - practice Information on the data revision practice.

 The published data may be revised if the methodology is modified, errors are discovered, new or better data become available.

 Government finance statistics for the last four years are revised annually; the results are published in September.

 18. Statistical processing

 18.1.
 Source data Characteristics and components of the raw statistical data used for compiling statistical aggregates.

-Included in the survey are all state and local government institutions with their divisions; non-profit associations, foundations, legal persons in public law, companies and commercial associations established by the state or local governments.
+All state and local government institutions with their divisions, non-profit associations, foundations, legal persons in public law, companies and commercial associations established by state or local governments are observed.